n-west/bl-git-intro/02-cheatsheet-common-commands.md

 git remote add NAME git@github.com:USERNAME/PROJECTNAME.git
 ```

-This styl eof URI uses ssh keys to log in as the git user to github.com
+This style of URI uses ssh keys to log in as the git user to github.com

 ## git pull